-Any discussion of kosher salt and sea salt should start out with the fact that they share the same chemistry.
-Another important fact that you should note is that technically, all salt could be considered sea salt due to the fact that it existed in an ocean at one point.
-However, sea salt is generally defined as salt harvested from a living ocean with the use of evaporation.
-Kosher salt can come from the sea or it may be mined like regular table salt.
+Any discussion of kosher salt and sea salt should start with the fact that they share the same chemistry.
+Another important fact that you should note is that technically, all salt could be considered sea salt because it existed in an ocean at one point.
+However, sea salt is generally defined as salt harvested from a living ocean using evaporation.
+Kosher salt can come from the sea, or it may be mined like regular table salt.
+How are they similar?
+Different?
+Let’s compare.

 Do kosher salt and sea salt differ in flavor?